-&lt;sup>368 David Tripe "Submission on Market study into personal banking services - Preliminary Issues paper" (6 September 2023), at p.
-2. We note denotite are not exacts and use this measure to reflect the size of this group.
+368 David Tripe "Submission on Market study into personal banking services - Preliminary Issues paper" (6 September 2023), at p.
+2.

-We note deposits are not assets and use this measure to reflect the size of this group.
+369 We note deposits are not assets and use this measure to reflect the size of this group. [

 - 5.15 As described in Chapter 2, banks compete to win a customer's main banking relationship (which centres on a transaction account).
 Main bank relationships provide a range of benefits to the bank such as the ability to cross sell more services as well as deposits held in transaction accounts providing banks with a low-cost funding source. - 5.16 The intensity of competition for deposit accounts is sporadic and depends on a range of market, external and provider level factors for each bank.
 These factors are described in more detail in Chapter 4 and apply similarly to deposits.
 Due to the interdependencies across the balance sheet (where deposits are a key funding source for lending activities) and drivers of consumer choice, the same factors can impact competition for deposit accounts and home loans. - 5.17 Brand reputation plays an important role in competition for deposit accounts.
-For savings and term deposits, trust and security are important drivers of consumer choice, while brand presence may be more important for transaction accounts. - 5.18 From mid-2025, the Reserve Bank will be introducing a Depositor Compensation Scheme (DCS), which will provide insurance for consumer deposits that are held with banks, credit unions, building societies or finance companies.
-While this could increase consumer trust in smaller providers, we have heard that in Australia where a similar scheme is in place, there appears to be an enduring consumer perception that major banks are safer, even though other deposit takers are covered by the scheme.372
+For savings and term deposits, trust and security are important drivers of consumer choice, while brand presence may be more important for transaction accounts. - 5.18 From mid-2025, the Reserve Bank will be introducing a Depositor Compensation Scheme (DCS), which will provide insurance for consumer deposits that are held with banks, credit unions, building societies or finance companies.371 While this could increase consumer trust in smaller providers, we have heard that in Australia where a similar scheme is in place, there appears to be an enduring consumer perception that major banks are safer, even though other deposit takers are covered by the scheme.372